 Wexham Park Hospital, Slough

-Two posts are based at Wexham Park, one ‘pure’ rheumatology (with no on-call commitment) and the other a Rheumatology/GIM post with on call for general medicine.
+Two posts are based at Wexham Park Hospital.
+The posts are 50:50 general medicine and rheumatology.
+General medicine involves GIM on call and care of patients on a general medical ward with GIM/Rheumatology consultants.
+Registrars are allocated 3-4 rheumatology clinics a week with consultant supervision, see inpatient rheumatology referrals, run an injection clinic and are involved in departmental meetings., one ‘pure’ rheumatology (with no on-call commitment) and the other a Rheumatology/GIM post with on call for general medicine.
 In patient care is provided on an integrated Rheumatology/General Medicine ward.

 Great Western Hospital, Swindon

 This is a single ‘pure’ rheumatology post with no medicine on-call commitment.
 There is the option of spending time in general medicine if needed.
 There are specialised clinics in osteoporosis, vasculitis, Sjogrens, ILD, paediatrics and adolescent, spondyloarthritis, nailfold capillaroscopy, ultrasound and lip biopsy.
 There are regular teaching clinics, with a consultant sitting in on the trainee’s clinic.
 There is the option of attending peripheral clinics in Marlborough.
 We hold a weekly X-ray meeting and MDT.